amumin611/is-the-small-things/README.md

 Specify the license under which your project is distributed.
 ## Contact
 Provide information on how others can reach out to you for questions or feedback.
+## Features
+List the key features of your project.
+## Demo
+If applicable, include links or embedded media showcasing a demo of your project.
+## Screenshots
+Add screenshots of your project to give users a visual overview.
+## Frequently Asked Questions
+Anticipate common questions and provide answers.
+## Release Notes
+Highlight major changes in each release of your project.
+## Contributors
+Give credit to contributors who have participated in your project.
+## Roadmap
+Outline future features or improvements you plan to implement.